satvikxbansal/Spotter--Mediapipe-/README.md

 ExerciseMetadataCatalog
   -> how an exercise is selected for a plan

-TrainerSessionView + live analysis stack
+TrainerSessionView and the live analysis stack
-  -> how the camera session runs
+  -> how camera training runs

-PlanGenerator + PlanService
+PlanGenerator and PlanService
-  -> how today's workout is chosen
+  -> how workouts are generated

 DashboardContentFactory
-  -> how generated plans become dashboard content
+  -> how generated workouts become dashboard content

-WorkoutPreviewState
+WorkoutPreviewState and PlanTargetEditService
-  -> how a generated plan is edited before launch
+  -> how a generated workout is adjusted before launch

 PlannedWorkoutCoordinator
   -> how planned sets, rest, and completion move forward

 WorkoutHistoryStore
-  -> how local summaries and derived evidence are saved
+  -> how local summaries and evidence are saved

+TrophyEngine and TrophyStore
+  -> how milestones are computed and persisted

+TrendEngine and SignalExtractor
+  -> how history becomes structured training facts

+InsightEngine and InsightStore
+  -> how structured facts become useful coach insights
 ```

+Rules that should stay true:

-The camera stack should stay shared between free analysis and planned workouts.
+- Keep camera analysis shared between Free Analysis and Planned Workouts.

-Do not create a second pose pipeline for plans.
+- Do not create a second pose pipeline for plans.
-Do not duplicate rep counting for plans.
-Do not put planning rules inside `TrainerSessionView`.
-Do not let plan editing violate equipment, difficulty, movement-pattern, or camera-switch constraints.
+- Keep business logic out of SwiftUI views when practical.
+- Keep `ExerciseLibrary` focused on tracking.
+- Keep `ExerciseMetadataCatalog` focused on planning.
+- Use deterministic local logic before adding external AI.
+- Do not store or upload raw camera data by default.
+- Do not ship real API keys or service-role secrets in the iOS client.

 ## Project Structure